XiaozhouCui/WDV/README.txt

 Functionalities achieved so far:
 Registration and login
 Any visitor can register as a prospective student.
-For testing purposes, anyone can also register as an admin or a trainer at the moment.
 After login, different roles will see different control panels.
 Admin user can create/read/update/delete any account of any role.
 Admin user can create/read/update/delete any course.
 Admin user can create/read/update/delete any class.
-Admin user can enrol a new student (convert a prospective student into a current student).
+Admin user can enrol a new student into a class(convert a prospective student into a current student).
 Admin user can browse all the enrolled students of a particular class, and edit the student details from there.
-Trainer user can Browse all courses and classes.
+Trainer user can create, browse and edit classes.
+Trainer user can upload files to any class and can delete them.
+Current Students can Browse their own classes information.
-Current Student user can Browse all courses and classes.
+Current Students can download files from their own classes.
 Admin and trainer can upload files to the class folders.
 Once a file is uploaded, a record will be inserted into the database.
 Admin and trainer can browse and delete all uploaded files.